Designer

 Use the Outcome and Outcome details fields to retrieve detailed information about workflow executions and display them as KPIs in dashboards.

-• Name: Enter a unique name for the End block.
+Name: Enter a unique name for the End block.

-• ID: The system generates the ID automatically based on the name.
+ID: The system generates the ID automatically based on the name.

-• Description (optional): Describe the expected outcome of the workflow at this point in the logic tree.
+Description (optional): Describe the expected outcome of the workflow at this point in the logic tree.
 This information is useful for other users of the workflow who may not be familiar with it.

-• Outcome: Select from a fixed list of outcomes that best describes what happens at this point:
+Outcome: Select from a fixed list of outcomes that best describes what happens at this point:

-• Action taken
+Action taken

-• No action taken
+No action taken

-• Failure
+Failure

-• Other
+Other

-• Outcome details (optional): Describe what happens when the workflow reaches the End block.
+Outcome details (optional): Describe what happens when the workflow reaches the End block.
 The character limit for this field is 64 characters.
 Nexthink recommends keeping this description concise in case the information is used on dashboards.

-Refer to Configuring Connector Thinklet documentation for more information on how to configure connectors Thinklets.
+Refer to Configuring Connector thinklet documentation for more information on how to configure connectors thinklets.

 Workflows use global variables to:

-• Accept inputs at the point of execution.
+Accept inputs at the point of execution.

-• Define static parameters that the system can pass over to Thinklets as inputs.
+Define static parameters that the system can:

-• Define static parameters that the system can evaluate as part of a condition.
+Evaluate as part of a condition.

-• Name: Enter the name of the workflow parameter.
+Enter the Name of the workflow parameter.

-• Value: Enter the value of the workflow parameter.
+Enter the Value of the workflow parameter.

 Use the workflow details section of the toolbar to add a description to the workflow.
 Describe the intent of the workflow design and any additional information that other users should be aware of when reviewing and editing it.